9 Inspiring Shopify Success Stories and What You Can Learn From Them

 How it Started

 Lash + Love founder Lorena became involved in the beauty world in 2012.
-She started out as an esthetician before specializing as a lash artist.
+She started out as an esthetician before specializing as a lash artist (check out our list of esthetician business name ideas to get inspired).
 She noticed a gap in the fashion market through her work.
 She decided to create functional, casual apparel for people who wanted to showcase their passion for beauty (and killer lashes).
 For her, it was about making something versatile and stylish that she could wear to work.

 She hired a graphic designer to help her with the t-shirt designs and sourced t-shirts from a local manufacturer.
 With absolutely no background in web design or ecommerce, she created her Shopify store.